 https://birding-experience.com/wp-content/uploads/2022/01/Toucanet-a-croupion-rouge-Aulacorhynchus-haematopygus-PFN_8616-1240x700.jpg

-This primary forest in the middle of the Chocó mountain range will allow us to discover the biogeographic altitudinal stage of the subtropical rainforest, otherwise known as the "cloud forest".
-Here, at an altitude of 2100 metres, we are in the midst of one of the richest ecosystems on the planet.
-We will spend the day walking the reserve's trails for understorey species, the wider track edges will also allow us to observe more easily and try to understand the phenomenon of rounding in the birds.
-Finally, the hummingbird feeders will allow us to relax while continuing our observations in this comfortable lodge.
+This primary forest in the middle of the Chocó mountain range will allow us to explore the biogeographic altitudinal stage of the subtropical rainforest, otherwise known as the "cloud forest.”
+Here, at an altitude of 2100 masl, we are in the midst of one of the richest ecosystems on the planet.
+We will spend the day walking on the reserve's trails for understorey species.
+The wider track edges will also allow us to observe more easily and try to understand the phenomenon of mixed flocks.
+Finally, the hummingbird feeders will give us time to relax while continuing our observations in this comfortable lodge.
 If we are lucky, we will have the opportunity to observe some of the endemic birds of the mythical Chocó mountain area.
-We descend to the lower Tandayapa valley to our next accommodation.
+Then, we will descend to the lower Tandayapa Valley to our next accommodation.

 Day 4: Paz de las Aves – Milpe – Sachatamia